Ways To Get Past Insecurities About Your Looks

 Possibly finding a less-conventional style that works for you

 More attractive people can dress in pretty much whatever they want and still look good.
 Other people do better or worse with some looks than others.
 For example, if you take a chubby, bald, bearded guy and put him in glasses and a cheap business casual outfit, many people will see him as a stereotypical IT dork.
-That same guy in a biker outfit starts looking more burly and edgy.
-This isn't to say you have to join a whole subculture that doesn't interest you, but you could still use positive stereotypes to your advantage and incorporate certain elements into your look.
-Like a taller, chubbier guy could wear vaguely biker-esque clothing to give his look a bit of edge.
+That same guy in a biker or metalhead outfit starts looking more burly and edgy.
+This isn't to say you have to join a whole subculture that doesn't interest you, but you could still use stereotypes to your advantage and incorporate certain elements into your look.
+Like a taller, chubbier guy could wear some vaguely biker-esque clothing to give his look a bit of edge.
 (That's not a formal fashion suggestion by the way, just an example.
 Biker clothes might look lame or out of fashion on some guys, but you get the idea).

 Your posture, body language, and facial expressions

 All in all confident non-verbal communication looks better.
 You've probably met someone who wasn't the best-looking, but they had a confident vibe and you couldn't help but see them as more attractive than they technically were.
 People who feel they're ugly often carry themselves in a self-doubting, sadsack way, which doesn't display their natural features in the best light.
 You don't need to come across as hyper-confident, just more or less self-assured.
 That means things like standing up straight, seeming fairly friendly and cheerful, and generally not looking meek and down on yourself.